Intro

 Gaudí is required in this case to completely transform the image of an already existing house, while freely incorporating new structural concepts, naturalistic references, all kinds of symbolism and abstract ornamentation.
 The addition of a new floor allows the façade to be crowned asymmetrically, taking into account the presence of the neighbouring Amatller House, which already existed at the time.
 The main floor incorporates naturalism in the supporting structure itself, while the attics allow the introduction of the parabolic vaults, already rehearsed previously.
 The collaboration of Josep Maria Jujol brings greater freedom in working with the materials and in the intensity of the effects.
 Both façades, front and back, undulate like two curtains.
 We can consider it as Gaudí's first mature work, where he achieves a surprising synthesis between the structural materiality of the building and the dreamlike nature of the multiple suggestions that we can find everywhere.

-17. Jardins de Ca l'Artigas
+17. Ca l'Artigas Gardens

 Antoni Gaudí i Cornet

-Jardins de Ca l'Artigas
+Ca l'Artigas Gardens

 18. Bellesguard